DGTALFairness/UFP/DOCUMENTATION.md

 # Universal Fairness Protocol (UFP) — System Documentation

-This documentation outlines the technical setup and requirements of the **Universal Fairness Protocol (UFP)** as discovered via the internal `info.php` script.
-This file is a developer-facing reference and should be included in the root of all distributed builds.
+This documentation outlines the technical setup and requirements of the **Universal Fairness Protocol (UFP)**.
+A developer-facing reference file is included in `/extras/info.zip`, which contains an offline `info.html` snapshot of a typical environment setup.
+This zipped file should be included with all distributed builds to assist developers in verifying hosting compatibility offline.

 ---